Chaldene/pancam/To-Do.md

 * Make pickle files have data and time tags error with first file created.
 * Go through File Parser and make consolidated up to image processing
 * For reading STDRaw files order is not sequential but 0, 1, 10, 11, 2, 20 etc.
-* Generate HK Ess and Non*Ess RAW
+* Generate HK Ess and Non-Ess RAW
 * Ensure comments label all parameters
 * Update decodeRAW_ImgHDR with new function
 * Switch from os module to the new python path module
 * Allow functions to check if a valid pickle file is found
-* Generate HK Ess and Non*Ess Calibrated for Key Variables
+* Generate HK Ess and Non-Ess Calibrated for Key Variables
 * Change labels from 0,1,2,3 to WACL, WACR etc.
 * Plot these results.
 * A general log processing output that has all the text statements I've created stored in a log file.
 * Save all plots
-* Identify why there is data duplication in Rover TM '191022 * Post Accoustic'
+* Identify why there is data duplication in Rover TM '191022 - Post Accoustic'
 * Check HaImageProc verifies that the last image is complete
 * Check for end of LDT file
 * Even if missing Start of LDT write to file anyway
-* Make browse images as 8*bit png
+* Make browse images as 8-bit png
 * Filenames to be LDT File IDs
 * Two folders, IMG_Browse and IMG_RAW
-* Have JSON from image as multi*line rather than serial.
+* Have JSON from image as multi-line rather than serial.
 * Fix haImageProcEdit
 * Preview to have same JSON as RAW with added details.
 * Extract HK from .ha and plain binary files